 If you’re thinking these four areas are a little too mainstream for you, Fairmount or East Passyunk are your best bets.
 To the north, Fairmount is close to the Art Museum and the Oval, a Whole Foods, and extremely easy to hop on and off 76.
 Over in South Philly, East Passyunk is another great “new” hood with a pretty stacked list of amazing restaurants, bars, and events.

 I hope all of you future Philly ladies found this helpful!
-If you have any additional moving/neighborhood questions, please continue to get in touch.
+If you have any additional moving/neighborhood questions, check out this post where I interviewed 11 Philly ladies on why they love their neighborhoods.
 I’ll close with this: Welcome to Philly, we are so happy to have you, and you’re going to love it here!